2020-07-02

 If Tullius is made of metal, then Galmar is made of stone the world's biggest hammer can't break.

-Finally, between the Stormcloaks and Arngeir sit Rudelphine and Esbern as sorts of neutral observers and dragon experts.
+Finally, between the Stormcloaks and Arngeir sit Rudelphine and Esbern as neutral observers and dragon experts.
 Because dragons still undeniably pose a serious threat to reckon with.

 And Esbern is talking to me!